 Living abroad

 You may find ample information about how to settle in your favourite spot.
 Digital nomads and retirees are the prime public in search of a better place to live.
-Since most videos are in English, it doesn't come as a surprise that there mainly is a US or UK focus here.
+Since the selected videos are in English, it doesn't come as a surprise that there mainly is a US or UK focus here.EU citizens need not have a visum for relocating to a different EU member state, however a residence permit needs still be obtained from the local authorities.

 No comments: